osu-cs290-sp21/final-project-a-c-i-d/readme.md

 ## How to Install and Use

 1. Download repository and `cd` into directory.
-2. Compile script and start the server.
+2. Compile scripts and start server by running the following.
 ```bash
 npm start
 ```